It Takes So Little to Change So Much: Investigating the Robustness of a Danish Voting Advice Algorithm: Discussion and conclusion

-Providing users with a list of candidates who think alike, either considering or not their closeness to the user, is another possible improvement.
-This approach would stem by interpreting each politician as a point in a space that can be further or closer to where the user is located based on the agreement percentage~\cite{teran2012using}.
+Another possible improvement could be to provide users with a list of candidates who think alike, either considering, or not, their closeness to the user.
+This approach interprets each politician as a point in a space that can be further or closer to where the user is located based on the agreement percentage~\cite{teran2012using}.
 The space could be segmented in order to output \textit{n} close political candidates, maybe the ones that are closest to the user, or to output different groups of similar \textit{n} candidates.
-Further work could be focused on how the candidate space is built by the current algorithm, and on what are other possible ways of building this space.
+Further work could focus on how the candidate space is built by the current algorithm, and on what are other possible ways of building this space.

-Our result on dropping questions illustrates that removing one question can drastically alter outcomes of the VAA.
+Our results on removing questions illustrate that removing one question can drastically alter outcomes of the VAA.
 The reverse is also true.
 Adding additional questions to the system can make it more robust.
-There is naturally a trade off between ease of use of use and questionaire length, however, we believe adding up to five additional questions will not put an extra undue burden on the user.
+There is, of course, a trade-off between ease of use and questionnaire length.
+However, we believe that adding up to five additional questions will not put an extra undue burden on the user.

-Our work should not be seen as a critique of Politiken as a media organization.
-Politiken was actually one of the few media companies that responded to our freedom-of-information request and was transparent in sharing both code and documentation.
-For this, they should be acknowledged.
+Lastly, our work should not be seen as a critique of Politiken as a media organization.
+Politiken was one of the few media companies that responded to our freedom of information request and was transparent in sharing both source code and documentation.
+They should be acknowledged for this, as other media outlets we reached out to refused our freedom of information requests, saying that their algorithms were proprietary.
 Our critique instead pertains to VAAs more broadly.
-Similar architectural and design choices are common across European VAAs, suggesting that the robustness issues identified here are unlikely to be unique to the Kandidattest.
-Nevertheless, we are actually lucky that our VAA system, and supposedly other similar ones deployed in Europe, are auditable.
+Similar architectural and design choices are common across European VAAs, suggesting that the robustness issues identified here are unlikely to be unique to the \textit{Kandidattest}.
+We hope that these results will encourage and facilitate future audits of VAAs across Europe.